iroumpos/iroumpos.github.io/content/publication/conference-paper/index.md

 ---
-title: 'An example conference paper'
+title: 'Advancing Workload Management with Foundational Models: Challenges in Time Series Similarity and Interpretability'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - admin
+  - Tiemo Bang, Sergiy Matusevych,Yuanyuan Tian
-  - Robert Ford
+  - Ioannis Roumpos, Georgia Christofidi†, Thaleia Dimitra Doudali
 # Author notes (optional)
-author_notes:
+# author_notes:
-  - 'Equal contribution'
+#   - 'Equal contribution'
-  - 'Equal contribution'
+#   - 'Equal contribution'

-date: '2013-07-01T00:00:00Z'
+# date: '2013-07-01T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2017-01-01T00:00:00Z'
+publishDate: ''

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['paper-conference']
+publication_types: ['workshop-paper-conference']

 # Publication name and optional abbreviated publication name.
 publication: In *Hugo Blox Builder Conference*
 publication_short: In *ICW*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: ''

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary: ''

 tags:
-  - Large Language Models
+  - Workload Management

 # Display this page in the Featured widget?
 featured: true